mwganson/wirefilter/README.md

 Default: 1.0.
 Scale equally in all directions.
 With 2D wires, Z is ignored during the scaling.
 The XYZ scaling above doesn't recenter the object, but this one does, so use it where you want to keep the scaled object centered with the original.
 #### Claim Children (boolean)
 Default: True.
 Whether to claim children in the tree view.
 You may toggle this to see the effect.
+#### Colorize (boolean)
+As of version 0.2021.12.6 individual wires are now color-coded in the 3D view.
+Each edge of the wire gets the same color, beginning with red, green, blue, etc. for Wire1, Wire2, Wire3, and so on.
+Set Colorize property to False to disable this feature.
+Note: in some cases an edge may belong to more than one wire.
+In such cases the last wire color to be set will take precedence.
+For example, if Edge1 belongs to both Wire1 and Wire2, then Edge1 will be set to green because the edges in Wire2 get set later than the edges in Wire1, and those previously set colors get overwritten.

+Default: True.
+Set to False to disable the colorize feature.
+All wires will be default black color.
 #### Face Maker (enumeration)
 Default: No Face.
 Options: No Face, Part::FaceMakerBullseye, Part::FaceMakerCheese, Part::FaceMakerSimple, Part::FaceMakerExtrusion, InvertedFace.
 Each has its strengths and limitations.
 Sometimes when one fails another might work.
 Bullseye is good at handling holes inside of holes in faces.
 None of the others can do this.
 Cheese is good as multiple holes, but not nested holes.
 Simple and Extrusion fail with holes, but can manage some nonplanar wires where Bullseye and Cheese fail.
 InvertedFace is a new custom type that creates a new inverted face.
 The outer wire of the original face is scaled to InvertedFaceScale property, a face is made from that scaled outer wire and the original face cut from it to make the inverted face.
 The FilledFace type uses Part.makeFilledFace(), which can make nonplanar faces.
 #### Fix Normal (boolean trigger)
 Triggers a command, sets itself back to False.
 The command is to attempt to fix a Pad or Extrude that has failed to determine the correct normal for a WireFilter pad or extrusion.
 The WireFilter object computes its own normal.
 (See Normal property.)
 This Normal is used as a custom direction in the Pad or Extrude object.
 If this doesn't work, try making a face and doing it again.
 #### Follow Source (boolean)
 Default: True.
 If True, the WireFilter object's shape is at the same placement as the original object.
 If the source object moves, the WireFilter moves with it.
 Set this to False if you want to be able to place the WireFilter in another placement.
-The WireFilter itself can be attached.
 #### InvertedFaceScale (float)
 Default: 5.
 Only applicable when Face Maker property is set to InvertedFace.
 The original face's outer wire is scaled by this amount and used to create a new face.
 From the new face the original face is cut to create the inverted face.
 #### Max Wires (integer)